jbuchermn/newm/README.md

 ### Arch Linux

-For Arch Linux users, a `PKGBUILD` is provided (will be on the AUR).
-Currently this installation requires the python package `imageio` to be installed via the AUR or vie `pip`.
+For Arch Linux users, an AUR package `newm-git` is provided.
 Alternatively, the installation procedure below is powered by pip.

 ### Prerequisites and pywm